prestidigitation/arch-dotfiles/README.md

 Dot files for Arch Linux, based off of [spilledmilk's](https://github.com/spilledmilk/arch-dotfiles) efforts.

-zsh requires there to be a .zshenv file in $HOME, where the config directory can be set like so:
+zsh requires there to be a .zshenv file in `$HOME`, where the config directory can be set like so:
 ```zsh
 ZDOTDIR="$HOME/arch-dotfiles"
 ```